Pedram Salimpour, MD

 Term Expiration: June 30, 2022

-Dr. Salimpour attended Boston University School of Medicine, where he graduated as an Alpha Omega Alpha National Research Scholar and was the first ever two-time recipient of the American College of Physicians’ Research Award.
-He completed his residency at USC Medical Center / Keck School of Medicine and received his Masters of Public Health degree at UCLA, where he served on the Board of Directors for nearly a decade.
+Pedram received his medical degree from Boston University School of Medicine, where he was named both an Alpha Omega Alpha National Research Scholar and an Alpha Omega Alpha National Honor Medical Society Member.
+He is the first ever two-time recipient of the American College of Physicians’ Research Award.
+His residency training was completed at USC Medical Center.
+Pedram received his Masters in Public Health from the Fielding School at UCLA.